-Conditions in Israel, including political unrest, militarization and war, has impacted and may further adversely affect our operations.
+Conditions in Israel, including political unrest, militarization and war, have impacted and may further adversely affect our operations.

-Because many of the operations of Grow Solutions are conducted in Israel, many of our employees, including certain management members, are located in Israel.
+Because many of the operations of Grow Solutions are conducted in Israel, many of our employees, are located in Israel.
 Political unrest, militarization, or continued war in Israel or the surrounding region has not materially impacted our operations as a whole, but has impacted our employee productivity in Israel, and may further adversely affect our business.
-Following attacks in Israel by Hamas, a U.S. designated terrorist organization, Israel formally declared war.
-In addition, there have also been rocket attacks by Hezbollah, also a U.S. designated terrorist organization, in the north of the country.
-Several hundred thousand Israeli military reservists have been drafted into immediate military service.
-If a substantial number of our employees, key members of our management team, or employees of our service providers in Israel are conscripted into military service on a prolonged basis, our operations and result of operations, particularly of our Grow Solutions, may be harmed.
+As a result of the evolving geopolitical situation, several hundred thousand Israeli military reservists were drafted into immediate military service.
+While most reservists were released from active service, if a substantial number of our employees, or employees of our service providers in Israel are conscripted into military service on a prolonged basis, our operations and result of operations, particularly of our Grow Solutions, may be harmed.